Celeb

 Gotham/GC Images/Getty Images

-There are mixed reports about where Swift and Lively stand post-subpoena.
-“Their friendship has halted,” a source told People on May 15.
+There have been mixed reports about where Swift and Lively stand after that the singer got involved in the legal messiness.
+“Their friendship has halted,” a source told People in May 2025.
 “Taylor wants no part in this drama.”
 Another insider said the longtime friends have been “taking some space,” but are “not no longer friends.”

-Before the subpoena was filed in April, Swift and Lively’s friendship was reportedly on the mend.
+Baldoni’s team filed subpoenaed Swift in April 2025 before dropping the subpoena one month later.
+Before that, Swift and Lively’s friendship was reportedly on the mend.
 At the time, an insider told Page Six that the longtime friends put their issues behind them after Lively apologized.
 “It was important to Blake to be on good terms again with Taylor.
 It was never her intention to hurt Taylor or cause any harm to their friendship,” the source said.

 “Blake missed their friendship, and she hopes they can put this whole thing behind them,” they added at the time. “[Taylor] has no hard feelings and is ready to move forward.”